mia-platform/documentation/docs/development_suite/api-console/api-design/marketplace.md

 You can set-up easily microservice with predefined and tested functionality starting from a set of [examples](../../../marketplace/examples/overview-examples.md) and [templates](../../../marketplace/templates/overview-templates.md) of the Marketplace.
 You can do this clicking *Create a Microservice* and selecting an item.

-Check out the relative [Marketplace section](../../../marketplace/overview-marketplace.md) for further information.
+Check out the [Marketplace section](../../../marketplace/overview-marketplace.md) for further information.